 Zoom Video Communications, Inc. is offering 9,911,434 shares of our Class A common stock, and the selling stockholders are offering 10,958,131 shares of Class A common stock.
 We will not receive any proceeds from the sale of shares by the selling stockholders.
 This is our initial public offering, and no public market currently exists for our shares of common stock.
-The initial public offering price is \$36.00 per share.
+We anticipate that the initial public offering price will be between \$33.00 and \$35.00 per share.

 We have two classes of authorized common stock, Class A common stock and Class B common stock.
 The rights of the holders of Class A common stock and Class B common stock are identical, except with respect to voting and conversion.
 Each share of Class A common stock is entitled to one vote per share.
 Each share of Class B common stock is entitled to 10 votes per share and is convertible into one share of Class A common stock.
-Outstanding shares of Class B common stock will represent approximately 99.0% of the voting power of our outstanding capital stock immediately following this offering and the concurrent private placement.
+Outstanding shares of Class B common stock will represent approximately 98.9% of the voting power of our outstanding capital stock immediately following this offering and the concurrent private placement.

-Salesforce Ventures LLC has entered into an agreement with us pursuant to which it has agreed to purchase 2,777,777 shares of our Class A common stock in a private placement.
+Salesforce Ventures LLC has entered into an agreement with us pursuant to which it has agreed to purchase \$100.0 million of our Class A common stock in a private placement at a price per share equal to the initial public offering price.
 This transaction is contingent upon, and is scheduled to close immediately subsequent to, the closing of this offering.